-Saranagati is sometimes referred to as an eco village.
+Saranagati is sometimes incorrectly referred to as an eco village.
 To illuminate any possible misconceptions, we must define what an eco village is.

 This definition is taken from theecovillageexperience.net: